 One Book One Community

-It is with great pleasure that we will welcome Erik Larson as the featured author of this year’s reading initiative!
+It is with great pleasure that we welcome Erik Larson as the featured author of this year’s reading initiative!
 Mr. Larson, who is a master of narrative non-fiction, is an award-winning, world-renowned author.

 ONE BOOK ONE COMMUNITY AUTHOR EVENT